emewhd1016991/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on data and profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote emphasizes that trying to optimize code too early without sufficient understanding or evidence can lead to complex, hard-to-maintain solutions.
 It's crucial to write code that is correct, clear, and follows good design principles initially.
 Later, you can use profiling tools to identify actual bottlenecks and optimize those specific areas, which is a more efficient use of time and resources.

+# 2024-02-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise code that's easy to read and understand.
+Avoid unnecessary complexity; it often leads to bugs, maintenance issues, and scalability problems.
+Remember, you're not just writing code for the computer to execute but also for fellow humans to comprehend and collaborate on.
+Optimize for readability, modularity, and maintainability."

+In essence, today's reminder is to value simplicity in your programming practices, as it is a hallmark of truly refined and efficient software development.